NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 **Specific Changes**

-    - The NWB:N format specification is now released in seperate Git repository
+    - The NWB:N format specification is now released in separate Git repository
     - Format specifications are released as YAML files (rather than via Python .py file included in the API)
     - Organized core types into a set of smaller YAML files to ease overview and maintenance
     - Converted all documentation documents to Sphinx reStructuredText to improve portability, maintainability,